LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

 Conditional clause breakpoints that depend on the unification count are known as *hit count* clause breakpoints.
-The debugger pauses at a hit count breakpoint depending an unification count expression:
+The debugger pauses at a hit count breakpoint depending on an unification count expression:

 - ``>(Count)`` - break when the unification count is greater than ``Count``
 - ``>=(Count)`` - break when the unification count is greater than or equal to ``Count``